What is a Medicare Supplement Plan?

 Insurance Plan that suits your needs.

-the best time to enroll in a Medicare Supplement Insurance
+In most cases the best time to enroll in a Medicare

-policy is during your Medicare Supplement Insurance Open
+Supplement Insurance policy is during your Medicare Supplement

-Enrollment Period as you may not be able to buy a Medigap policy
+Insurance Open Enrollment Period as you may not be able to buy a

-after that, and even if you are able to, it may cost more.
+Medigap policy after that, and even if you are able to, it may

-companies are required by law to sell you any Medigap policy an
+insurance companies are required by law to sell you any Medigap

-conditions or health history.
-If you enroll after your Medicare
+pre-existing conditions or health history.
+If you enroll after

-Supplement Insurance Open Enrollment Period, (if, for example,
+your Medicare Supplement Insurance Open Enrollment Period, (if,

-you want to switch insurance carriers) you may have to answer
+for example, you want to switch insurance carriers) you may have

-health questions as insurance companies are generally allowed to
+to answer health questions as insurance companies are generally

-use the medical underwriting process to decide whether to accept
+allowed to use the medical underwriting process to decide

-your application and how much to charge you for the Medigap
+whether to accept your application and how much to charge you

-policy, unless you have a guaranteed issue right under certain
+for the Medigap policy, unless you have a guaranteed issue right

 Guaranteed issue rights are available in specific situations